shanjon/metronome-customer-report-project/README.md

 #### `__init__.py`
 - Exposes the main functions from generator and writer modules for easy importing.

-### `requirements.txt`
-- Lists the Python packages required to run the application (in this case, just the requests library).

 ## How it works
 1. The application starts in `main.py`.